 Modernized e-File (MeF) for Employment Taxes

-The ERO is the Authorized IRS e-file Provider who originates the electronic submission of a return to the IRS.
+The Electronic Return Originator (ERO) is the Authorized IRS e-file Provider who originates the electronic submission of a return to the IRS.
 The ERO is usually the first point of contact for most taxpayers filing a return using IRS e-file.
-Please refer to Publication 3112, IRS e-file Application and Participation and Revenue Procedure 2007-40, Internal Revenue Bulletin (IRB): 2007-26 for additional information.
+Please refer to Publication 3112, IRS e-file Application and Participation (PDF) and Revenue Procedure 2007-40, Internal Revenue Bulletin (IRB): 2007-26 for additional information.
 Revenue Procedure 2007-40 informs authorized IRS e-file providers of their obligations to the Internal Revenue Service, taxpayers, and other participants in the IRS e-file Program, and combines the rules governing IRS e-file.

-To participate in Modernized e-File (MeF) for Employment Taxes, as a prospective ERO participant, complete and submit an IRS e-file Application, after registering for e-services.
-Additional guidance can be found in Publication 3112 and Publication 4163, Modernized e-File (MeF) Information for Authorized IRS e-file Providers for Business Returns.
+To participate in Modernized e-File (MeF) for Employment Taxes, as a prospective ERO participant, complete and submit an IRS e-file Application, after registering for e-Services.
+Additional guidance can be found in Publication 3112 (PDF) and Publication 4163, Modernized e-File (MeF) Information for Authorized IRS e-File Providers for Business Returns (PDF).

-If the ERO applied for multiple roles, indicating on his IRS e-File Application that he wants to be a Reporting Agent, once approved the ERO will be granted signature authority via a five (5) digit Reporting Agent PIN to sign for the client and for the tax periods referenced on the client’s Form 8655 submitted to IRS for processing.
-Refer to Publication 1474, Technical Specifications For Reporting Agent Authorization Guide and Federal Tax Depositors, and Revenue Procedure 2012-32 for complete guidelines regarding the Reporting Agent role criteria.
+If the ERO applied for multiple roles, indicating on their IRS e-File Application that they want to be a Reporting Agent, once approved, the ERO will be granted signature authority via a five (5) digit Reporting Agent PIN to sign for the client and for the tax periods referenced on the client’s Form 8655 (PDF) submitted to IRS for processing.
+Refer to Publication 1474, Technical Specifications For Reporting Agent Authorization Guide and Federal Tax Depositors (PDF)and Revenue Procedure 2012-32 for complete guidelines regarding the Reporting Agent role criteria.

 Although the IRS does not charge a fee to participate in the IRS e-file program, there may be a charge based upon which Software Provider you choose to satisfy your business needs.
 Visit 94x Modernized e-File (MeF) Providers, to select the Software Provider to electronically file your Form 94x returns.